Battle of the Boulevard

 The Battle of the Boulevard, also referred to as the Belmont–Lipscomb basketball rivalry is a college basketball rivalry between the Belmont University Bruins and the Lipscomb University Bisons.
 Its nickname was established because of both school's close placement in Nashville, Tennessee– about three miles apart on the same road.
 The rivalry was classified as non-conference following Belmont's departure from the Atlantic Sun Conference prior to the 2012–13 NCAA Division I basketball season.
 Their first meeting took place on December 11, 1953.
 It is one of the geographically closest rivalries in NCAA Division I.

 Series history

 Officially the first meeting took place on December 11, 1953, with Belmont emerging victorious 72–53.
 Neither team was in the NCAA.

-Perhaps the greatest college basketball game between Belmont University and Lipscomb University was played on February 17, 1990 in front of an NAIA-record sellout crowd of 15,399 at Memorial Gymnasium (Vanderbilt University) in Nashville, Tennessee.
-Lipscomb won 124–105.
-Current Lipscomb athletics director and former star Philip Hutcheson said, "If you looked at Belmont’s box score alone you could have never imagined that they lost the game with the points they scored and the stat lines they had."
+Perhaps one of the more memorable college basketball games between Belmont University and Lipscomb University was played on February 17, 1990 in front of an NAIA-record sellout crowd of 15,399 at Memorial Gymnasium (Vanderbilt University) in Nashville, Tennessee.
+Lipscomb, coached by Don Meyer, won 124–105.
+Rick Byrd was the head coach of Belmont.
+Current Lipscomb and Belmont athletics directors, Philip Hutcheson of Lipscomb and Scott Corley of Belmont, played in the game.
+Hutcheson said, "If you looked at Belmont’s box score alone you could have never imagined that they lost the game with the points they scored and the stat lines they had."

+The game was promoted by Rick Regen and the Nashville Athletic Club.
+The tickets were $10.00 with proceeds going to both athletic departments and $40,000 donated to the Burns Center at Vanderbilt Hospital.

+Lipscomb was ranked No. 1 in the NAIA and Belmont No. 9.
+Lipscomb moved to 33-4 overall and 15-0 in the TCAC (Tennessee Collegiate Athletic Conference).
+The win gave them their third straight regular season championship.
+Belmont was 26-6 and 13-2 in the TCAC.

+Jerry Meyer, son of Lipscomb head coach Don Meyer, played in the game as a freshman.

+The crowd for the game could have been larger as hundreds were left outside because the gym was filled to capacity.

+Lipscomb hit 47-of-75 of their field goal shots (62.7%) and Belmont made 43-of-82(51.8%).
+Belmont outrebounded Lipscomb, 46-30.